This quick and easy Goan Fish Curry is an Indian-inspired camping dinner! Prepare this sardine curry on a camp stove in less than 30 minutes.

 Can I Cook This in my RV or Home Kitchen Instead?

-Of course!
 This recipe works perfectly on a traditional (or compact) stove top.
 On a stove top, use medium heat while cooking the curry, and follow the package directions for your rice.

 Can I Cook this Over a Campfire?